Betterment/uncruft/README.md

 RECORD_DEPRECATIONS=1 rake
 ```

-This will generate (or add to) a ignorefile of warnings at `config/deprecations.ignore`.
+This will generate (or add to) an ignorefile of warnings at `config/deprecations.ignore`.
 Any warning in that file will be ignored when next encountered.

 You can also incrementally add new warnings to the ignorefile as you encounter them: